Olivia Culpo Shows Off Toned Abs In Girl Power Crop Top

 International Women’s Day may have been last week, but Olivia Culpo seems to celebrate it every day.

-The model is no stranger to showing off her picture-perfect body on her highly-followed Instagram account and today was certainly no exception.
+The model is no stranger to showing off her picture-perfect body on her highly followed Instagram account and today was certainly no exception.
 The 26-year-old once again took to social media to give her fans a little something to talk about.
-In a posted to her account, Culpo looks absolutely flawless in two side-by-side photos.
+In a post to her account, Culpo looks absolutely flawless in two side-by-side photos.

 Both images are actually the same photo though one is zoomed in more.
 In the snapshot, Culpo stuns in a pair of high-waisted denim with a big rip just above the knee.
 She pairs her jeans with a sexy white crop top that reads “GRL PWR” in red and white across the chest.